 Dick Johnson is Dead Review: An original cinematic experience

-The human moments juxtaposed with the dark humour of Dick’s deaths make at once for quality cinema and a winning feature drama
+The human moments juxtaposed with the dark humour of Dick’s deaths make at once for quality cinema and a winning documentary

 "Why did you become a documentarian?
 Why not just make fiction films, where the big bucks are?” asks Richard Dick Johnson of his daughter Kirsten Johnson, the director of this unique film.
 Kirsten, a documentary filmmaker for 30 years, says, “Real life is often much more fascinating than what you can make up.”
 When the end credits of Dick Johnson Is Dead roll, it’s impossible not to agree.